Subdomain Takeovers – CNAMEs And Cloud Services

 Taking over a github pages website

-The CNAME record for a source subdomain hosted on github looks something like this.
+The appearance of the CNAME record for a source subdomain that is hosted on GitHub.

-Verifying whether the github pages site on github.battlinjack.buzz exists.
+Verifying the existence of GitHub pages site on github.battlinjack.buzz.

-Side Note: GitHub uses virtual hosting like many cloud services and verifies the actual subdomain name based on the host header.
-So, if there were a dangling CNAME record for github.battlinjack.buzz pointing to anyhost.github.io then subdomain takeover would still be possible.
-This is because all github pages website subdomains point to the same server.
-Check out the image below.
+- Like many cloud service providers, GitHub also uses virtual and verifies the actual subdomain name based on the host header.
+If there is a case of dangling CNAME record for github.battlinjack.buzz directing to anyhost.github.io, then a subdomain takeover is possible.
+It is possible as all GitHub pages website subdomains share a common server.

-The fingerprints are basically the error messages associated with the respective hosting/service providers when a non-existing or deprovisioned resource is requested.
+The fingerprints are the error messages associated with the respective hosting service providers when there is a request for a non-existing or deprovisioned resource.

-- Remove the dangling DNS entry — The easiest way is to remove the stale record from the DNS zone.
-If the organization concludes that the affected source domain name is no longer needed, this step solves the issue.
+- Removal of the dangling DNS entry — The simplest way is by removing all the stale records from the DNS zone.
+This step will resolve the issue for an organization that has affected the source domain name.

-- Take control of the domain name— This means registering the resource in the cloud hosting provider or in the case of a normal internet domain, rebuying the expired domain.
+- Taking control of domain name — In simple words, it means repurchasing the expired domain or registering the resource again to the cloud hosting provider or in the case of a normal internet domain.